charlieroberts/screamer/README.md

 - *Variables*: Values that change over time that can be modified with math expressions; these changes are declared once and then applied continuously ("reactive" programming).
 - *Math*: A small assortment of operators and functions primarily intended to manipulate variables over time.

+`(` and `)` begin and end a *group*, which can have modifications (like repeat and scale) applied to them.
+This is a simple way to make groupings explicit to the language parser.... if you have trouble running complex lines of code try grouping elements together.

 `//` is the operator for a single-line comment.

 ### Configuration